SPEAKERS

 ![]() Dr. Toni Krehel, AP has been in practice for 25 years and a Florida Director for the National Vaccination Information Center (NVIC) since 2001.
 She has spoken at many venues over the years advocating for medical freedom and has presented/published numerous articles/courses and educational seminars on TCM medicine and healthcare freedom issues.

-Course: Post Vaccine Syndromes: Blood Stasis & Nodulation
+Post Vaccine Syndromes: Blood Stasis & Nodulation

 This course reviews TCM Principles of Immunology related to the concept of guest pathogens as a pathway to chronic inflammation, persistent illness, and the pathogenesis of deep-lying infection: from the initial allergic reaction through post-infection evolvement to pathogenic states of modern illnesses.
 The emphasis will be on blood stasis and deep-lying phlegm and the immunologic challenges & pathology associated with deep-lying infection.
 Category: General